NShumway/AI-PLC/PHASE_3_IMPLEMENTATION.md

 - Most textbooks process in <30 seconds
 - Can upgrade to async later if needed

-### Dual Storage (PostgreSQL + ChromaDB)
+### Vector Storage with pgvector
-**Choice:** Keep both synced
-**Rationale:**
+**Choice:** PostgreSQL with pgvector extension **Rationale:**
-- PostgreSQL for relational queries and data integrity
+- Single database for both relational and vector data
+- Eliminates synchronization complexity
-- ChromaDB for fast vector similarity search
+- PostgreSQL's HNSW index provides fast similarity search
 - Easier debugging with SQL queries
+- Simpler deployment (no separate ChromaDB service)
-- Can analyze chunks and usage patterns
+- Can analyze chunks and usage patterns with SQL

 ### Topic Management
 **Choice:** Autocomplete text input (not dropdown)